xAPI-vle/xAPI-vle-recipe/login.md

 ```
 ### Object

-The object defines the item that the use hits when they login to moodle.
-A Jisc specific exentions details that it is a VLE that is being logged into ('http://lrs.learninglocker.net/define/extensions/moodle_course')
+The object defines the item that the user hits when they login into a VLE; Moodle in this example.
+A Jisc specific exention details that it is a VLE that is being logged into ('http://lrs.learninglocker.net/define/extensions/moodle_course')
 ``` javascript
 "object": {
         "objectType": "Activity",